Automating-GIS-processes/FEC/source/Day2-reading-files.rst

 Reading and writing text files
 ==============================

-Reading and writing text files within a python code can be very handy for example when you want to document a process, or to automatically print out simple information and results (for example statistics) when running a bigger process.
+Reading and writing text files within a Python code can be very handy for example when you want to document a process, or to automatically print out simple information and results (for example statistics) when running a bigger process.

 Delimited text files